Ghazi-Ranjha/TF-2-TRT/README.md

 ### Google Colab

 For running the script in Google Colab, you can use the provided .ipynb or .py files.
-[Link to Colab Notebook](link-to-colab-notebook).
+[Here](https://github.com/Ghazi-Ranjha/TF-2-TRT/tree/main/Script).

 ## Network Transformation